 Portion Size Matters

-I frequently find myself recommending patients (and myself) to limit portions.
+I frequently find that I am recommending that patients limit the size of their portions when eating meals.
 “Too much of a good thing can be a bad thing.”
 This quote, which I think we have all heard, is very true when applied with eating.
 Portion size matters, whether it’s French fries, cake or something healthier like fruit.
 Losing weight can be difficult when you don’t know how much to eat.
 Portion distortion can be blamed for a large portion (ha – no pun intended!) of this problem, but I have some tips to help you determine healthy serving sizes.

 Portion sizes have increased at home and at restaurants for nearly every food category since the 1970s.
 Food and beverage manufacturers are packaging their products in sizes five times more than when they were first introduced.
 The portions for many of these foods now exceed federal recommended standards by as much as eight times.
 This increase in portion sizes has created an increase in our waistlines and body weight contributing to the obesity epidemic.